 - Confusing parent information with student information

-We know there are many parents out there who fill out the FAFSA form for their children, but remember, it is the student’s application.
+We know many parents will fill out the FAFSA form for their children, but remember, it is the student’s application.
 When the FAFSA form says “you” or “your,” it’s referring to the student, so make sure to enter your (the student’s) information.
 If the form is asking for your parent’s information, it will specify that in the question.

 - Entering information that doesn’t match your FSA ID information

-After you create an FSA ID, your information (name, Social Security number (SSN), date of birth) is sent to the Social Security Administration to be verified.
-If you then enter a different name, SSN, and/or date of birth on the FAFSA form, you’ll receive an error message.
-This is often the result of a typo or mixing up student information and parent information.
-To avoid delays, triple-check that you have entered your information correctly.
-If you encounter an error about information not matching, here’s how you can resolve it.
+After you create an FSA ID, the Social Security Administration receives and verifies your information (name, SSN, date of birth).
+If you enter a different name, SSN, and/or date of birth on the FAFSA form, you’ll receive an error message.
+This is often the result of either a typo or mixing up student information and parent information.
+Avoid delays by triple-checking the information you entered.
+If you encounter an error indicating that the information is not matching, learn how you can resolve the error.

 - Amount of your income tax

-The FAFSA form is asking for your assessed income tax liability, not the amount of income tax withheld and not your AGI.
+The FAFSA form is asking for your assessed income tax liability, not the amount of income tax withheld and not your adjusted gross income.
 We know this can be complicated.
-To avoid this common error, either transfer your tax information to the FAFSA form using the IRS DRT, or click here to find out which tax line number you should refer to when answering this question.
-(Note: It depends on which IRS form you filed.)
+To avoid this common error, either transfer your tax information to the FAFSA form using the IRS DRT or find out which tax line number you should refer to when answering this question.
+(Note: It will depend on which IRS form you filed.)